agung2001/agung2001.github.io/README.md

 ## 📝 Notes

-### How to Generate GitHub Tokens
+### Contribution
-Please refer to [GitHub Docs - Creating a personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create personal access token.
+Please refer to [CONTRIBUTING](CONTRIBUTING.md) file to see a way to contribute to this repot
-Please set the expiration to `no expiration` and enable : `Repo` and `User` scope to see the [screenshot](assets/img/scopes.jpg).

-### Live Reload
+### Distro
-This repo comes with livereload module, to learn more please goto [gruntjs/grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch/blob/main/docs/watch-examples.md#enabling-live-reload-in-your-html)
+I made [DISTRO](DISTRO.md) to list a profile and customization you made to this repo.

 ## 🔥 Development
 - Install node package `npm install`
   - Generate `nodes.json` and `edges.json` by running `node index.js`
 - Build asset `grunt build`
     - Watch `grunt watch`

+### How to Generate GitHub Tokens
+Please refer to [GitHub Docs - Creating a personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create personal access token.
+Please set the expiration to `no expiration` and enable : `Repo` and `User`

+### Live Reload
+This repo comes with livereload module, to learn more please goto [gruntjs/grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch/blob/main/docs/watch-examples.md#enabling-live-reload-in-your-html)

 ## 📚 Resources
 - [Official Repo](https://github.com/agung2001/agung2001.github.io)